-Introduction to the production and use of accounting data for operational planning and control; special decision making and product costing; examination of cost behaviour patterns; methods of cost accumulation, cost estimation, and other topics.
+Introduction to the production and use of accounting data for operational planning and control; special decision making and product costing; examination of cost behaviour patterns;methods of cost accumulation, cost estimation, and other topics.
+Hours: 56 hrs (4-0)

-ACCT 219 • Taxation

-Prerequisite: ACCT 113 or ACCT 321
+ACCT 219 • Taxation Prerequisite: ACCT 113 or ACCT 321

 Introduction to Canadian income taxation.
 This course is designed to provide you with mainly an introduction to the basic concepts and procedures associated with the federal income tax system as it applies to individuals.
 Theoretical and practical aspects of tax will be examined and you will learn how to prepare a basic individual tax return.
 Some attention will be given to corporate taxation and the federal goods and services tax.
 Some tax planning is discussed.
-Hours: 42 hrs (3-0)
+Hours: 42 hrs (3-0) Credits: 3